 Patios are traditionally made with natural stone, concrete, or gravel.
 Pavers are an option composed of concrete and a color additive to form a tile, stone, or brick-like pieces.
-Patios are similar to decks as both provide outdoor space, usually in the rear of a home, for relaxing, dining and entertaining guests.
+Patios are similar to decks as both provide outdoor space, usually in the rear or backyard of a home, for relaxing, dining and entertaining guests.

 Decks Vs. Patios

 While decks are often elevated structures made from wood or composite materials, patios, on the other hand, are routinely installed at a ground level.

 Patio Pricing Information – Part 1

 Size, of course, is the main cost factor.
 A small patio say 7 by 7 feet provides a cozy place for two to share a drink.
 If desiring a place to dine, at a table with 4 chairs, then a mid-sized patio around 12×12, or larger, is the size to consider.

 The price to install is based on material times square footage.
 That said, garden patio installation costs can range from $6.50 to $25.00 per sq. ft. installed.
 That’s a huge gap between the low-end and high-end pricing, but the middle 80% range is closer to $7.50 to $14.00 per sq. ft. installed.
 Generally, the least expensive material is a gravel patio, while flagstone fetches the highest prices.

 Cost Info – Part 2